jlangch/venice/doc/readme/openai2-audio.md

 ```

-Example with playing created audio (MacOS only):
+Example with playing the created audio (MacOS only):

 ```clojure
 (do